Skip to content

 Company meetings, internal communications, onboarding sessions for new hires: the message is always the same.
 We are united, we take care of each other, we all belong to the same core group.

-This language is no accident.
+In fact, this language is no accident.
 It evokes warmth, loyalty, and sacrifice.
 It activates a powerful psychological mechanism in whoever receives it: the desire to reciprocate that affection, to avoid letting down those who trust us.
-And so people work harder, give up legitimate demands, and tolerate the intolerable, all to avoid «betraying the family».
+As a result, people work harder, give up legitimate demands, and tolerate the intolerable, all to avoid «betraying the family».

 Why the Company You Work for Is Not Your Second Family

 The fundamental difference is structural, not emotional.
 A family, in its healthiest sense, is a system of relationships built on unconditional affection.
 A company is an economic entity that pursues goals of profit, growth, and sustainability.
-These two models operate according to radically different logic.
+Therefore, these two models operate according to radically different logic.

 The contract is economic, not emotional

 The relationship between you and your employer is governed by a contract.
 You have clearly defined rights and responsibilities.
 When that contract is no longer beneficial to one of the two parties, it is terminated.
-This is not cynicism — it is the reality of every employment relationship, and recognising it protects you.
+In other words, this is not cynicism, it is the reality of every employment relationship, and recognising it protects you.

 Loyalty is not always reciprocal